-Clonagh is a 214,270 hectare cattle fattening station in the southern Gulf region of Queensland.
-It works closely with the other Paraway properties of the Northern Region, receiving the bulk of its intake from Paraway’s breeder stations.
-Clonagh, located 80klm north of the town of Cloncurry, was aggregated from three original properties upon its purchase by Paraway in 2009.
+Clonagh is a 120,000 hectare cattle breeding station in the southern gulf region of Queensland.
+Clonagh, located 80km north of the town of Cloncurry, was aggregated from three original properties upon its purchase by Paraway in 2009.

-Clonagh grows out steers and other non-replacement cattle from other regional Paraway properties.
-It also runs 8,000 breeding cows, which are control-mated to carefully selected bulls to turn off crossbred weaners.
+Clonagh runs 15,000 breeding cows, which are control-mated to carefully selected bulls to turn off crossbred weaners.
 The station is a mix of native land types ranging from open flat country to timbered areas.
-It is extensively developed with 30 main grazing paddocks, more than 80 man-made water points and nine sets of stock yards.
+It is extensively developed with 30 main grazing paddocks, more than 50 man-made water points and five sets of stock yards.
 This facilitates mustering and allows for a flexible range of management options to adapt to conditions.
 Mustering is accomplished seasonally by a dedicated team, largely by horseback but also working on motorbikes or by helicopter.